omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ### payload

+Transaction type 0 is used in:
+* funding asset to a channel,
+* pay the `to_remote` output and in RSMC and HTLC,
+* construct breach remedy transactions,

 |   size   |   Field               |      type          |  Example           |
 | -------- |-----------------------|  ----------------  |  ----------------  |
 |  16bits  |  Transaction version  |  [Transaction version](https://github.com/OmniLayer/spec/blob/master/OmniSpecification.adoc#field-transaction-version) |   0   |